mattlean/ljas-webpack/README.md

 ## Usage

-To compose custom webpack configs with these parts, you should use them with [webpack-merge](https://npmjs.com/package/webpack-merge).
+To compose custom webpack configs with these parts, it is recommended that you use them with [webpack-merge](https://npmjs.com/package/webpack-merge).
 The expected composition strategy is described on the ["Composing Configuration" page](https://survivejs.com/webpack/developing/composing-configuration) in the SurviveJS webpack book—a book written by an ex-webpack core team member, Juho Vepsäläinen.

+## Documentation

+You can view the [JSDoc](https://jsdoc.app) in [this repository's `/out` directory](./out) or at https://mattlean.github.io/ljas-webpack.

 ## License